Kaya Natin Ito!

 "Kaya Natin Ito!"
 (We Can Do It!) is a charity single made to benefit the victims of the Typhoon Ondoy (Ketsana) and Typhoon Pepeng (Parma) in 2009 that killed more than half a million people all over the country.

 Song information

 The song was written by Ogie Alcasid, a famous singer/composer in the Philippines.
 This song was served as an inspiration to all victims to stand up and continue the journey.
 From the overflowing rivers to raging flashfloods in the Metro Manila area, up to the non-stop rains in the Northern Luzon came up with thousands of death, loss of belongings and much poverty.
-The song was sung by more than 50 Filipino artists, including their well-known artists like Lea Salonga, Gary Valenciano, Regine Velasquez, Sharon Cuneta, Jaya and many more.
-Ogie Alcasid also made part of the song.
+The song was sung by more than 50 Filipino artists, including their well-known artists like Lea Salonga, Gary Valenciano, Regine Velasquez, Sharon Cuneta, Martin Nievera, Jaya and many more.
+Alcasid also made part of the song.